alexdevdavis/js-refactoring-solo/README.md

 ### 🗒️ Instructions

-✅ Please work through and refactor the provided code.

-✅ Keep notes on what you change and why.
+✅ Please work through and refactor the provided code, keeping notes on what you change and why.

-✅ We'd like you to talk through your changes with us for between 5 and 10 minutes.
-We're interested in how you present your ideas, what you improved, how you improved it, and what makes each change an improvement.
+✅ We'd like you to talk through your changes with us for about 5 minutes.
+This will be informal and relaxed!

+✅ We're interested in how you present your ideas, and why you made your changes - in other words, what makes for good code in your eyes?

-💡 You can present your changes however you prefer - screen share, presentation, live code refactoring from old to new.
+💡 You can use whatever tools you prefer - slides, live code refactoring, talking through files in VS Code.

 ✅ Note that all of the unit tests are currently passing, and they should continue to pass after you've made your changes.

+🙌 Have fun and happy coding! 😊

 ---